The vision for the Ebury Bridge Estate is to set a new standard in estate regeneration.

 The aim for this neighbourhood is to create physical, social and economic sustainability.

-Westminster City Council recently presented updated designs for the new Ebury Bridge before we apply for planning permission in Summer 2020.
+Westminster City Council recently presented updated designs for Ebury SW1 before we apply for planning permission in Summer 2020.
 Click here for more information.

 There are ground investigation works currently taking place.
 Click here to read more.